brueshi/Financial-Reporting-Dashboard/README.md

 ## Project Overview

-This repository contains a complete data pipeline for financial analytics in a SaaS business model, designed to demonstrate the skills required for an Analytics Engineer role at Automattic.
+This repository contains a complete data pipeline for financial analytics in a SaaS business model, designed to demonstrate the skills in GCP, Python, and SQL.
 The project simulates the entire data lifecycle from synthetic data generation to ETL processing, data modeling, and visualization.
 Claude Sonnet 3.7 and Grok 3 were used throughout the development process.

-As Automattic's Analytics Engineer for Finance, this pipeline would support key responsibilities including:
+As a Data Engineer particularly for SaaS business models, this project includes:
 - Building reliable ETL processes for financial data
 - Designing metrics to monitor business performance
 - Creating high-quality analyses and dashboards to communicate insights